-Wake Forest Dialysis Center is an existing kidney disease treatment center certified by the Centers for Medicare and Medicaid.
-According to the records in the Acute and Home Care Licensure and Certification Section, DHSR, the facility meets all conditions of participation, including any requirements for the provision of ancillary and support services.
-In Section V.1, page 25, the applicant includes a list of the providers of the necessary ancillary and support services.
+In Section V.1, page 26, the applicant includes a list of providers of the necessary ancillary and support services.
+Exhibit 12 contains a letter from the medical director of the facility expressing his support for the proposed project.
 The applicant adequately demonstrates that the necessary ancillary and support services will be available and that the proposed services will be coordinated with the existing health system.
 Therefore, the application is conforming to this criterion.